-Drivers must take part in any promotional activity requested by SCCA Pro Racing such as autograph sessions, prize giving, press conferences, pit road walkabouts and pre-race parades.
+45.2 Drivers must take part in any promotional activity requested by the Championship such as autograph sessions, prize giving, press conferences, pit road walkabouts and pre-race parades.

-The drivers, Competitors and manufacturers give the right to SCCA Pro Racing to use their name for any promotional, advertising, publicity and public relations purpose, for the promotion of the Championship.
+The drivers, Competitors and manufacturers give the right to SCCA Pro Racing and PMH to use their name for any promotional, advertising, publicity and public relations purpose, for the promotion of the Championship.